diacode/diacode-website/source/blog/2016-02-25-trello-clone-with-phoenix-and-react-pt-11.html.markdown

 <img src="https://diacode-blog.s3-eu-west-1.amazonaws.com/2016/02/list_form.jpg"/>

-This is a very simple component with a form containing the a text input for the name of the list, a submit button and a cancel link, which will dispatch the same action we have previously described but setting the `showForm` property to false for removing form.
+This is a very simple component with a form containing a text input for the name of the list, a submit button and a cancel link, which will dispatch the same action we have previously described but setting the `showForm` property to false to remove the form.
 When the form is submitted it will dispatch the `save` action creator with the name the user has provided, which will push it to the `lists:create` topic of the `BoardChannel`: